Last updated: May 31st, 2023

 An inner tent of anti-scratch mesh with a separate outer rain fly also makes this tent versatile.
 It isn’t just a winter tent; it’s a tent for all seasons.

-When the silicone-coated nylon rain fly is on, the double-wall creates extra insulation.
+When the silicone-coated nylon rain fly is on, the double wall tent design creates extra insulation.

 The third handy feature that this tent provides is a vestibule.
 This allows you to maintain a dry, ice-free area to leave your boots and gear without tracking anything into the tent.